TcQPAD/starter-express-es6-rest/README.md

 `Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://YOURDOMAIN:PORT' is therefore not allowed access`

 This is because you didn't tell your backend API to trust the client even though its origin came from a domain he doesn't know.
-To fix this issue, follow the instructions below :
+To fix this issue, follow the instructions below:

-  * Add the CORS dependency to your project :
+  * Add the CORS dependency to your project:

   `npm i cors@^2.8.3 --save` (you can replace 2.8.3 with any version you wish to install)

-  * In your index.js file, add the following lines along with the middlewares attachments to your server :
+  * In your index.js file, add the following lines along with the middlewares attachments to your server:

   ```
   let originsWhitelist = [